Fitness Trackers: Smart or Distracting and Dangerous?

 While many are rushing out to buy the latest upgrade of fitness trackers and “smart” watches, others are retiring them.
-Providing far more information than just the time people are finding this technology is distracting, pulling them into a virtually connected world and disconnecting them from the real physical world.
+Providing far more information than just the time, people are finding this technology is distracting, pulling them into a virtually connected world and disconnecting them from the real physical world.
 There are also real health and security concerns with their use.
-While there are no scientific studies specifically on wearable wireless devices and links to cancer or other adverse health effects, this technology does operate with wireless frequencies commonly used with bluetooth, Wi-Fi and 3G and 4G signals.
-There is abundant research confirming that real risks do exists.
-Recent scientific research confirms biologic harm from the non-ionizing radiation from wireless devices, especially with long term use, thus precaution is indicated.
-See 2018 NTP Study and MDSafeTech Scientific Literature section.
+While there are no scientific studies specifically on extremity wearable wireless devices and links to cancer or other adverse health effects, this technology does operate with wireless frequencies commonly used with bluetooth, Wi-Fi and 3G and 4G signals, demonstrated to be bioactive.
+Many people in the FitBit Community are reporting dizziness, headaches and nausea when wearing the device.
+There is abundant research confirming that real risks do exists, including an increasingly recognized condition called electrosensitivity, with similar non-specific symptoms with exposure to wireless devices.
+Recent and historic scientific research confirms biologic harm from non-ionizing radiation from wireless devices, especially with long term use, thus precaution is indicated.
+See 2018 NTP Study and the MDSafeTech Scientific Literature section. https://mdsafetech.org

 Security of wearable devices is a legitimate concern.
 Technology engineers have warned that they are easily hacked compromising health data and identity.
 The GPS tracking company Strava, uses satellite information to map the locations and travels of subscribers to the company’s fitness service, including those wearing Fitbit.
 These have been put on an interactive map.
 US Servicemen who wore Fitbits with the mobile app were able to be tracked on base.
 The U.S. Military revised its rules after sensitive data was revealed.